 - Remote Implementation

 Setting a clear vision for company growth and developing a strategy to get there are critical within every C-level role, but when teams are far-flung, how do you communicate that strategy?
 How do you ensure workers are aligned and working towards the same goals?
 If a distributed team isn’t aligned or performing optimally, the Remote Executive needs to step in, diagnose, adjust, correct, communicate, and build it back up.
 Our Model focuses on resolving these key questions and keeping a company and team working in sync.

-Individuals and Companies Translating Skills into Steps for Building Remote Success
+Translating Skills into Steps for Building Remote Success

 There is no shortage of content available online about remote work: between blogs, videos, and articles, people in the remote work community are actively sharing their experienced ideas and helpful advice on how to work in a distributed environment.
 But effective skill-building is about so much more than watching videos on any given topic.
 A learning experience that drives impact should be curated and intentionally designed using best practices in learning and development in order to gain and implement those skills.
 That’s how we’ve translated all of these skills into our competency-based learning programs.
 Download our Program Brochure.

 Using the Remote Work Competency Model as a framework, workers at every stage of their virtual career can evaluate and strengthen themselves—whether the goal is to enter the remote workforce, reach the next stage of their remote career or establish their own virtual business.

 Companies can also quickly use the model to evaluate remote performance:

 - During the hiring process: as an evaluation matrix to screen for skills needed by candidates, especially those without prior remote experience

 - For succession planning: share internally with team members about the skills expected to grow from one career stage to the next

 - For creating learning & development plans: use as a framework to assess current skill achievements and gaps, then map out a personal development plan to get there.